loadsys/CakePHP-RSS-Datasource/README.markdown

 ## Installation

-Get the plugin files.

 	cd your_app_name/Plugin/
 	git clone git@github.com:loadsys/CakePHP-RSS-Datasource.git Rss

+You may optionally want to add it as a submodule instead of the clone command above.

+	git submodule add git@github.com:loadsys/CakePHP-RSS-Datasource.git Rss

-Add the following line to your bootstrap.php.
+Also, add the following line to your bootstrap.php.

 	CakePlugin::load('Rss');